NCDgov/ncd-site/_reports/1999/implementation-of-the-national-voter-registration-act-by-state-vocational-rehabilitation-agencies.md

 ---
 October 1, 1999

-This report is also available in braille and large print, on diskette and audiocassette, and on the Internet at the National Council on Disability's award-winning Web page ().
+This report is also available in braille and large print, on diskette and audiocassette, and on the Internet at the National Council on Disability's award-winning Web page.

 The views contained in this executive summary do not necessarily represent those of the Administration because this document has not been subjected to the A-19 Executive Branch review process.